argoproj/argo-rollouts/docs/features/traffic-management/google-cloud.md

 # Google Cloud

 With the introduction of the Kubernetes Gateway API it is now possible to use Argo Rollouts with all compliant implementations that support it.
-The integration is happening with the plugin currently hosted at Argo Labs.
+The integration is available with the [Argo Rollouts Gateway API plugin](https://github.com/argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/) currently hosted in Argo Labs.

 Useful resources: